USDA renews insurance option (PACE) to protect nitrogen investment in 2023

 The Post Application Coverage Endorsement (PACE) is a supplemental coverage option for corn producers that use split nitrogen applications.
 The option focuses on applications made during the V3-V10 growth stages.
 Intended applications must be after planting and prevented by wet weather or field conditions.
 Coverage is available only on non-irrigated acres.

 Producers must also have an underlying insurance policy (i.e., Yield or Revenue Protection).
-Coverage level percent can be selected from 75 to 90 percent in five percent increments.
+Coverage level percent can be selected from 75 to 90 percent in 5 percent increments.
 The coverage level for PACE may differ from coverage levels on an underlying policy.

 Detailed Farm Records Impact PACE Eligibility